MicrosoftDocs/iis-docs/iis/develop/windows-web-application-gallery/integrate-the-windows-web-application-gallery-into-a-control-panel.md

 1. The WebProductList.xml contains a link to the WebApplicationList.xml:

     [!code-html[Main](integrate-the-windows-web-application-gallery-into-a-control-panel/samples/sample19.html)]
 2. The WebApplicationList.xml contains references to application packages contained within &lt;entry&gt; elements.
 Each package entry contains a list of dependencies.
 For example, the dependency element for a PHP application that also uses MySQL such as WordPress is:

     [!code-unknown[Main](integrate-the-windows-web-application-gallery-into-a-control-panel/samples/sample-127270-20.unknown)]

  The &lt;dependency&gt; element means the beginning of the dependency list.
 The &lt;and&gt; element means that all the dependency elements listed inside are required by the application.
 3. Note the idref="PHPApp" and idref="MySQLApp" properties.
 They refer to another &lt;dependency&gt; element with corresponding "id" value that defines the actual dependencies.
 For example, if you examine the WebApplicationList.xml file for the "PHPApp" dependency element, you find the set of PHPApp dependencies:

     [!code-unknown[Main](integrate-the-windows-web-application-gallery-into-a-control-panel/samples/sample-127270-21.unknown)]
 4. The **&lt;** productId&gt; element contains the reference to the corresponding product in the parent feed WebProductList.xml.
 For example:

     - ID = WDeployNoSMO, corresponds to Web Deploy without SMO
     - ID= PHP, corresponds to the PHP engine (currently: 5.2.11)

  Notice that the &lt;or&gt; entry means that the dependency is for one or the other or both.
 5. The product entries in the WebProductList.xml contain a &lt;discoveryHint&gt; element that shows what to look for to find out if the product already exist in the target machine or not.
 For example, in the case of product id "MySQLConnector":

     [!code-unknown[Main](integrate-the-windows-web-application-gallery-into-a-control-panel/samples/sample-127270-22.unknown)]
 6. The &lt;or&gt; element means that at least one of &lt;discoveryHint&gt; elements must be satisfied.

-<a id="05"></a>
 ## Filter the List of Applications Using the Web PI API

 You can provide your users with a UI that lets them sort the applications based on information provided in the Applications List feed.
 You can filter applications by using the keywords associated with each application under the element &lt;keywords&gt;.